kaityo256/xbyak_aarch64_handson/README.md

 qemu-aarch64 -cpu max,sve512=on ./a.out
 ```

-You should see the same results for all of the aboves.
+You should see the same results for all of the above.

 ## Xbyak_aarch64